shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ```

 ### Asynchronous JavaScript
 The concatenated main JavaScript file is now loaded asynchronously.
 This improves the first rendering of the page also known as page speed.
-If you are adding your files via the theme compiler you should not worry about a thing, because your script is loaded together with all other Shopware scripts.
+If you are adding your files via the theme compiler you should not worry about a thing.
+Your script is loaded together with all other Shopware scripts.

 If there is a reason for you to implement your script in a different way, please be aware of possible race conditions that could occur.
 When you need some parts from the main script as a dependency (for example jQuery) there is a new callback method which you can use to wait for the main script to load.